 How much does Abilify cost without insurance?

 The cost of Abilify without insurance can vary.
-It depends on the Abilify brand you’re prescribed and your treatment plan.
+It depends on the Abilify brand your doctor prescribes and your treatment plan.
 It also depends on whether you’re eligible for a patient assistance cost savings program.
 (See the “Financial and insurance assistance” section below for more information.)

 Generally, Abilify’s cost without insurance will be higher than the cost with insurance.
 However, if you have insurance, the cost depends on the Abilify brand your doctor prescribes, your insurance plan coverage, and out-of-pocket costs.
 Your insurance provider can give you details on the exact cost of Abilify.